John Potess

 Helming a 70-foot yacht over massive waves, spotting whales in the open ocean, or sharing stories with the crew after days of hardship - these experiences reminded me why I stayed.

-The Pacific leg broke pushed me in ways I couldn’t have imagined, but it also gave me unmatched clarity.
-Growth doesn’t come from comfort.
-It comes from pushing beyond what you think you can endure.
+The Pacific leg pushed me in ways I couldn’t have imagined, but it also gave me unmatched clarity.
+Growth doesn’t come from staying at home, sitting on your couch all day and watching TV.
+It comes from pushing yourself beyond what you think you can endure.

 The Beauty in Chaos

 Amid the chaos, there were moments of profound peace.
-Night watches under a sky covered with stars, the boat slicing through the waves, the camaraderie of a crew bound by shared struggle - it all felt raw and real in a way I’ve never experienced in modern life.
+Night watches under a sky covered with stars, the boat slicing through the waves, the camaraderie of a crew bound by shared struggle - it all felt raw and real in a way I’ve never experienced back in the "real" world.

-The Pacific strips you down to your core.
-It forces you to let go of everything that doesn’t matter.
-And when you do, you find freedom.
-The less you have, the more you truly live.
+The Pacific stripped me down to my core.
+It forced me to let go of everything.
+The less you have, the more you live.

 Ocean Racing Lessons